Mutton is meat from a sheep that was too old when slaughtered to be classed as lamb. After slaughter, the carcass should be hung for 2 weeks.

-In the UK, Mutton is often served with caper sauce.
+In England, mutton is often served with caper sauce.

 Discard the fat.